-Backsiphonage is a type of backflow caused by a zone of negative pressure in a water system-if a cross-connection exists, atmospheric pressure pushing against a contaminant will force it into the water supply that contains zero negative pressure [25].
-These types of attacks on distribution systems or use of them for attacking other CI, is a concern expressed by many in the sector [30], [31].
+Backsiphonage is a type of backflow caused by a zone of negative pressure in a water system - if a cross-connection exists, atmospheric pressure pushing against a contaminant will force it into the water supply that contains zero negative pressure^[25].
+These types of attacks on distribution systems and other CI are a concern expressed by many in the sector ^{[30], [31]}.